 Dr. Tina McCorkindale (Appalachian State) and Dr. Marcia W. DiStaso (Penn State) review public relations and social media research exploring where we were, where we are now, and the impact of social media research. relations.

 Penn State University

-Abstract: No area in the history of public relations has grown and spread as fast as social media.
+No area in the history of public relations has grown and spread as fast as social media.
 With that growth has come a proliferation of social media research that has had an impact on the profession.
 Some of the most important areas of social media research in public relations include theories (transparency, authenticity, influence, engagement, and dialogue), ethics, measurement, standards, and benchmarking.
-This article reviews research in those areas, and explores where we were, where we are now, and the impact of social media research on public relations.
+This article reviews research in those areas and explores where we were, where we are now, and the impact of social media research on public relations.
 While this paper is not exhaustive, it does serve as an overview to help chart the course of social media research in public relations and generate conversations about its future path.

-Research about social media has grown tremendously over the past couple years.
+Research about social media has grown tremendously over the past couple of years.
 What used to be a trickle of research has turned into a fire hose that reflects the changing landscape of public relations.
 Broadly speaking, the most important areas of social media research in public relations include theories (transparency, authenticity, influence, engagement, and dialogue), ethics, measurement, standards, and benchmarking.
-This article discusses the various tenets of social media, and looks at where we have been and where we are today.
+This article discusses the various tenets of social media and looks at where we have been and where we are today.